Introduction

 Reintegrating offenders into society

-In its efforts to enable the effective reintegration of offenders into society, the department also provides aftercare support through the facilitation of programmes that seek to help parolees and former offenders to be self-sufficient.
-To carry out these activities, R3.7 billion is allocated in the Social Reintegration programme over the MTEF period, of which 86.8 per cent (R3.3 billion) is for compensation of employees.
+In its efforts to enable the effective reintegration of offenders into society, the department provides aftercare support through the facilitation of programmes and skills that seek to assist parolees and former offenders to be self-sufficient.
+The department will continue to implement the social reintegration framework that seeks to reposition Community Corrections.
+This will include provision of resources, professionalising Community Corrections, increasing stakeholder management and offering rehabilitation programmes.

 Role players